 The project “Augmented Reality in Event Technology” aims at facilitating recurring work processes such as the construction and dismantling of stage sets or the maintenance and administration of theatre technology using AR applications.

-Virtual Reality Workshop at the tjg.
-Dresden and soon at other theatres?
 The entry into new digital worlds is a big step with many obstacles.
 New software and new ways of working require an intensive examination and consume a lot of time.
 Time that is not always available.